bihealth/cubi-tk/docs_manual/man_archive.rst

 The module deals with symlinks in the project differently whether their target in inside the project or not.
 For symlinks pointing outside of the project, a symlink to the target's absolute path is created.
 For symlinks pointing inside the project, a relative path symlink is created.
 This allows to store all files (even those outside of the project), without duplicating symlinks inside the project.

 Finally, the contents of the ``.snakemake`` directories are processed differently: the directories are tarred & compressed in the temporary destination, to reduce the number of inodes in the archive.

 A ``README.md`` file is also created by the module, if there isn't one already which contains contact information.
 Upon creation, the module prompts the user for values that will populate ``REAMDE.md``.
 These values can also be included on the command line.

-**Copy to archive & verifications**
+**Copy to archive & verification**

 .. code-block:: bash